 The Women’s Resource Center offers free and confidential counseling for men, women, and children of all ages who have been affected by sexual or domestic violence.

 It is important and helpful to be able to talk with an unbiased and supportive listener, especially after a traumatic event.
 Sexual and domestic violence survivors are at high risk of developing Post-Traumatic Stress symptoms and may feel numb or disconnected.
-Counselors a the Women’s Resource Center are trained to address the needs and concerns of survivors of sexual assault, domestic violence, and stalking.
+Counselors at the WRC are trained to address the needs and concerns of survivors of sexual assault, domestic violence, and stalking.
 Counseling is available whether the violence occurred recently or in the past.
 We can provide services while clients are working with other mental health professionals and coordinate.
 Counseling sessions may include:

 - Crisis intervention

 - Educational components of the dynamics and effects of sexual and domestic violence

 - Sorting out feelings such as confusion, helplessness, fear, and guilt